Search by Keyword

 John’s lead vocal work is sung in a rather dry and abrasive manner which is suitable to the song’s somewhat dirty-sounding delivery.
 His electric rhythm guitar may be rudimentary but its placement loud in the mix makes its appearance known.
 His apparent tambourine playing is erratic but nicely done.
 It is obvious that this is John’s platform and no one could ever infer otherwise.

 The best way to decipher some substance to “And Your Bird Can Sing,” I feel, is to examine where John’s head was at during the time the song was written.
-On March 4th, 1966, a journalist friend of the Lennon’s, Maureen Cleave, conducted an interview with the Beatle which was first published in the “London Evening Standard.”
-While John’s comment in this article about The Beatles being “more popular than Jesus” is what caught the most attention, his views on materialism was quite telling, the substance of which appears to rear its head into the song in question.
+On March 4th, 1966, a journalist friend of the Lennon’s, Maureen Cleave, conducted an interview with the Beatle, this first being published in the “London Evening Standard.”
+While John’s comment in this article about The Beatles being “more popular than Jesus” is what caught the most attention, his views on materialism were quite telling, the substance of which appears to rear its head into the song in question.

 “Famous and loaded as I am,” John relates in this interview, “I still have to meet soft people.
 It often comes into my mind that I’m not really rich.
 There are really rich people but I don’t know where they are.”
 The article also mentions many of John’s “prized possessions” that he has displayed in his Weybridge home, such as a suit of armor named “Sidney,” a room full of model racing cars that he’d lost interest in, a swimming pool, a Rolls Royce (with a television, folding bed, refrigerator and telephone installed inside), a huge alter crucifix, and a gorilla suit (“That’s the only suit that fits me”).
 Maureen Cleave states in the article: “One feels that his possessions – to which he adds daily – have got the upper hand.”

-With this in mind, the lyrical content of “And Your Bird Can Sing” surprisingly becomes a little clearer.
-Disguised as a love song, John addresses the well-to-do female in question with the statement “You tell me that you’ve got everything you want…” And then, in a sarcastic or hyperbolic “all this and heaven too” tone, he continues “…and your bird can sing” as if to infer that there is nothing on this earth that she couldn’t acquire for herself.
+With this in mind, the lyrical content of “And Your Bird Can Sing” could be interpreted as follows: Disguised as a love song, John addresses a well-to-do female with the statement “You tell me that you’ve got everything you want…” And then, in a sarcastic or hyperbolic “all this and heaven too” tone, he continues “…and your bird can sing” as if to infer that there is nothing on this earth that she couldn’t acquire for herself.
 His point is then made clear by stating “you don’t get me,” ‘getting’ referring to understanding.
-In fact, the real life 1966 John Lennon was someone that most people didn’t “get.”
+In fact, the real life 1966 John Lennon was someone that most people didn’t “get,” something that the writer touched on later that year in the song "Strawberry Fields Forever" with lyics such as "No one, I think, is in my tree...that is, you can't, you know, tune in, but it's alright."
 Maureen Cleave herself describes him in the above article as “unpredictable, indolent, disorganized, childish, vague, charming, and quick-witted.”

-The second verse continues this same line of reasoning but this time focusing on what the girl had seen instead of gotten.
+The second verse continues this same line of reasoning but this time focusing on what the woman had "seen" rather than acquired.
 She had “seen seven wonders,” no doubt referring to the seven wonders of the world, then extravagantly and sarcastically continuing the statement with “…and your bird is green,” which probably is no more significant than the color green being something that also can be seen.
 The thought is then appropriately concluded with “you can’t see me,” suggesting his being unattainable for her.

-One thing we can note with certainty is that the title phrase “and your bird can sing” actually only appears once in the song, which is in the first verse.
-Soon there will come a time when Beatles songs won’t have the title in the lyrics at all, such as “Yer Blues” and “For You Blue.”
+One thing we can note with certainty is that the title phrase “and your bird can sing” actually only appears once in the song, something that was unheard of for Beatles compositions in their earlier years.
+With the progression and maturity of their musical output from this point on, there were even occasions where the song's title wouldn't appear in its lyrics at all, such as with "Love You To," "A Day In The Life," "Tomorrow Never Knows," “Yer Blues” and “For You Blue.”

 Sometime in 1967, Capitol released Beatles music on a brand new but short-lived format called "Playtapes."
-These tape cartidges did not have the capability to include entire albums, so two truncated four-song versions of "Yesterday...And Today" were released in this portable format, "And Your Bird Can Sing" being on one of these.
+These tape cartridges did not have the capability to include entire albums, so two truncated four-song versions of "Yesterday...And Today" were released in this portable format, "And Your Bird Can Sing" being on one of them.
 These "Playtapes" are highly collectable today.

-On March 18th, 1996, the highly anticipated “Anthology 2” CD set was released which contained the April 20th, 1966 version of the song complete with its “giggling” vocal overdub.
+On March 18th, 1996, the highly anticipated “Anthology 2” CD set was released, which contained the April 20th, 1966 version of the song complete with its “giggling” vocal overdub.
 In 1995, Paul commented on the inclusion of this track: “One of my favorites on the ‘Anthology’ is ‘And Your Bird Can Sing,’ which is a nice song, but this take of it was one we couldn’t use at the time.
-John and I got a fit of the giggles while we were doing the double-track.
-You couldn’t have released it at the time, but now you can.
-Sounds great just hearing us lose it on a take.”
+John and I got a fit of the giggles while we were doing the double-track.”

 September 9th, 2009 saw the release of the box set “The Beatles In Mono.”
-This set included the British mono mix of “And Your Bird Can Sing.”
-The first mono mix as heard on the original “Yesterday…And Today” album is not available on compact disc as of this writing.
+This set included the British mono mix of “And Your Bird Can Sing."
+Also released on September 9th, 2009, in promotion of the remastered Beatles catalog, the "09.09.09 Sampler" was distributed to retailers and radio programmers, "And Your Bird Can Sing" being featured therein.
+This has become quite the find for collectors.

 While most American Beatles enthusiasts became familiar with “And Your Bird Can Sing” from its inclusion on the multi-million selling album “Yesterday…And Today,” younger fans undoubtedly got to know it from its prominent use on The Beatles Cartoon series.
 The song was used as the theme of the TV series during its 1967 season which featured animated shots of the group interspersed with actual 1967 still photos of the individual group members.